A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Emerging AI Architectures for Memory-Augmented Domain-Specific Systems

-It is well known that the transformer complexity with respect to time and memory grow quadratically and linearly, respectively, with token length.
+The prior section has introduced computation mechanisms that can reduce energy consumption.
+In this section, we address three bottlenecks that determine whether small domain-specific models can compete with frontier general models: long-context processing without quadratic attention, structured memory without storing all knowledge in model parameters, and agent loops for decision-making.
+It is well known that the transformer complexity with respect to time and memory grows quadratically and linearly, respectively, with token length.
 This section describes new and emerging AI models that overcome complexity and memory bottlenecks of the transformer.
 We also describe emerging models for multimodal processing based on cognitive architectures.